kjbautista/gelinsight/README.md

 ---
 ## How to run the software
 ### As a standalone Windows program
-  1. MATLAB Runtime (version 9.10) is required for the software to run.
-Click [here](https://www.mathworks.com/products/compiler/matlab-runtime.html) for download and installation instructions.
-  2. Navigate to the main page of the repository.
-On the right, click **Releases**.
+  1. Navigate to the main page of the repository.
+  2. On the right, click **Releases**.
 Download and install the latest release.
+To install, run `GelInsightInstaller_web.exe`.
+  3. MATLAB Runtime (version 9.10) is required for the software to run.
+The installer should automatically install MATLAB Runtime.
+You can also click [here](https://www.mathworks.com/products/compiler/matlab-runtime.html) for download and installation instructions.

 ### As a MATLAB script
 The script `GelInsight.m` can be ran directly within the MATLAB environment.